You are here

 Carer Payment under the Social Security Act 1991

-In cases where a person is receiving a Carer Payment from Centrelink, this does not preclude eligibility for Attendant Care services under the MRCA or SRCA.
+In cases where a person is receiving a Carer Payment from Centrelink, this does not preclude eligibility for Attendant Care services under the MRCA or DRCA.
 That is, a person can be receiving a carer payment and attendant care services at the same time.
-However any person being paid to provide attendant care services under MRCA or SRCA, should advise Centrelink as it may affect their Social Security payments, including carer payment.
+However any person being paid to provide attendant care services under MRCA or DRCA, should advise Centrelink as it may affect their Social Security payments, including carer payment.
 For example, if the partner or family member of a DVA client is being paid a carer payment by Centrelink and they receive attendant care payments from DVA, they must advise Centrelink that they are receiving attendant care payments.
 These clients should be aware of their obligations under Social Security Law.

 Nursing care needs